Scala-Dev/exp-docs/_pages/developers/tutorials/usingfeeds.md

 ---

 # Overview
-`HTML Apps` may require `third party data` integration, think of POS or News information.
+`HTML Apps` may require `third party data` integrations, think of POS data or News information.
 The `EXP platform` provides a variety of third party connectors called `FEEDS`.
 This tutorial will show you, how to set up a `FEED` in the `EXP platform` and integrate the data returned in a Angular HTML app.